ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 {:sdf #code-sdf-ipaddress-context
 title="Example of a status report message that provides the IP address needed to perform a CoAP-based interaction with the sensor from the previous figure."}

-This approach can become very verbose in a nested model and will probably need to be revised in future draft revisions.
+This approach can become very verbose in a nested model and may need refinement in future draft revisions.
-The general principle, however, points into a promising direction that further develops the principle of cleanly separating class from instance-related information.
+The general principle, however, is promising as it follows the principle of cleanly separating class from instance-related information.

 # Examples for SDF Constructors